jonalmeida/jonalmeida.github.com/_posts/2014-03-17-http-android-post-get.markdown

 ---
 layout: post
-title: Android POST and GET requests stored in JSON
+title: Android HTTP POST and GET requests stored in JSON
 category: posts

 ---

-In my current project, I'm currently working on making an Android client send simple POST and GET requests for data to a web API.
+In my current project, I'm currently working on making an Android client send simple HTTP POST and GET requests for data to a web API.
 I finally managed to get it working using the [HTTP Apache library][1].

 > **Note:** I un-indented the code so it would fit better on the page even though it looks a bit ugly.
 You might be better off copying it to your text editor to read it better.